Wicked, Wicked: Reception

 Critical reaction was split, with many critics unable to grasp the film's mixture of horror, suspense and comedy.
 "It's high camp," Bare stated.
 "Nobody can take it seriously.
 We call it half Grand Hotel and half Grand Guignol."

 Doug Thompson wrote, "The script by Bare is trite and so filled with typical screen stereotypes and clichés that it is almost comical.
 His direction is erratic and sloppy and acting by the principals is appalling."
 Mike Meserole commented, "As with the split screen, Duo-Vision is geared more for action than acting, which is fortunate because Wicked, Wicked has plenty of the former and none of the latter."
 Barbara Bladen wrote, "It works to keep your mind off the mindlessness of the script until the [split-screen] novelty wears off," and then she concluded, "There may be laughs to be had for someone with a strong stomach for blood but the graphic vision of the film's more grisly scenes quite choked them back on me."

 Other reviews of the film were more positive.
 New York Times critic Roger Greenspun called it "an oddly pleasant movie" in which "everybody is likable."
 Leon Flemming praised Madelaine Sherwood, calling her "appealingly grotesque as a down-and-out hoofer who lives on very precarious credit at the hotel," before concluding, "Wicked, Wicked should be seen with tongue-in-cheek, the same spirit in which it was created."
 Gary W. Stratton said the film was "better than average" with "credible" acting, and he called the reveal of the killer's motivation "the best part," but like most every film critic - whether they liked the movie or hated it - he pointedly added to his review, "most of the time the double picture does not add to the film."

 Director Richard L. Bare wrote in his autobiography, "The college students were unanimous in their praise, but the picture opened quietly, played a while, and then disappeared."
 According to Bare, the film received minuscule promotion because MGM owner Kirk Kerkorian was draining the company's funds to build a Las Vegas casino.

 Orr and Bare planned to follow up Wicked, Wicked with another Duo-Vision thriller titled October Incident which would have dealt with a plot to assassinate Fidel Castro, but since Duo-Vision was poorly received, plans for the film were abandoned.

 After its theatrical run, Wicked, Wicked fell into obscurity, and Bolling eventually removed it from her résumé.
 "They can’t do anything with it," she said.
 "They can’t put it on home video, because you can’t see it on TV, the screen is so small, so it just totally was a bust."
 In the 21st century, however, television airings were no longer a problem.
-The film debuted on Turner Classic Movies' cult movie showcase TCM Underground in 2008 and went on to air in heavy rotation on the network.
+The film debuted on Turner Classic Movies' cult movie showcase TCM Underground in 2008 (paired with the 1972 Alfred Hitchcock thriller Frenzy) and went on to air in heavy rotation on the network.